 Usually end of November – December

 The traditional Christmas Market in Glasgow (Glasgow Christmas Market) is held in the central square of the city, the St. Enoch Square and in George Square.

-1) Christmas Market in St. Enoch Square (Glasgow Traditional Christmas Market) and in George Square.
-The market of Glasgow is made up of about 50 colorful stalls offering a selection of gifts, handicrafts and food products.
+1) Christmas Market in St. Enoch Square (Glasgow Traditional Christmas Market) and in George Square (George Square hosts a traditional carousel, the iconic Big Wheel and a whole host of family focused street entertainment).
+The market of Glasgow is made up of about 100 colorful stalls offering a selection of gifts, handicrafts and food products.
 The market has both a gastronomic character with German specialties such as gingerbread, “Glühwein” (German mulled wine) and German sausages, and Christmas sweets such as roasted almonds and candies, but also has a handcrafted look with the sale of objects of amber and silver, toys, handmade crafts, lace and tin toys, scarves, jewelry, hats, bags, candles, etc..

 During the Christmas holidays Glasgow will welcome visitors with a large ice skating rink (Glasgow on Ice), a large Ferris wheel and traditional carousel for the kids.